Scattering of Capillary Waves By a Cylindrical Meniscus: Results and Discussion

 \textit{Negative Meniscus} ($\varphi_c=135^\circ$), Fig. \ref{Figure:ShadowgraphAmplitude}(c): If the cylinder is below the mean water level, a negative meniscus is formed.
-At the chosen contact angle, the meniscus profile is complementary to the previous positive meniscus.
-In this case the amplitude field exhibits different behavior to its compliment, showing only a subtle change when compared to the flat meniscus with a slightly more illuminated shadowed region.
+At the chosen static contact angle, the meniscus profile is complementary to the previous positive meniscus (the surface is symmetrically mirrored across the mean water level).
+In this case the amplitude field exhibits different behavior to its compliment, showing only a subtle changes when compared to the flat meniscus with a slightly more illuminated shadowed region.

-\textit{Extreme Negative Menisci} ($\varphi_c=180^\circ,225^\circ$), Figs. \ref{Figure:ShadowgraphAmplitude}(d,e): We further increase the contact angle resulting in negative menisci which vertically meet the cylinder and even overturn.
+\textit{Extreme Negative Menisci} ($\varphi_c=180^\circ,225^\circ$), Figs. \ref{Figure:ShadowgraphAmplitude}(d,e): We further increase the static contact angle resulting in negative menisci which vertically meet the cylinder, and even overturn.
 Even starker changes in the amplitude field are seen with the furthering increase of the contact angle resulting in more complicated and contrasted features.
+Perhaps most noticeably, the originally shadowed region is even more illuminated.
+Including the center, we count $11$ distinct intensity maxima along the $y=-21$ in the $\varphi_c=225^\circ$ meniscus, in comparison to only $7$ for the flat meniscus case in Fig. \ref{Figure:ShadowgraphAmplitude}(b).
+Lastly of note, is the relative intensity between maxima in the $\varphi_c=225^\circ$ meniscus, with the second intensity maxima from the center being considerably brighter than the others.

-To quantify the relative degree of lensing between the cases above, the pixel intensity profiles through the centerline ($x=0$) of the cylinders are show in Fig. \ref{Figure:ShadowgraphAmplitude}(f).
-The mild negative meniscus does in fact slightly lens the waves compared to the flat meniscus, but not to the same degree as its complimentary positive meniscus.
-Another feature of note is that the extreme $\varphi_c=225^\circ$ meniscus appears to focus waves directly into a more localized area behind the cylinder as the amplitude rapidly decreases with distance compared to the other cases.
+To quantify the relative degree of illumination of the shadowed region between the cases above, the pixel intensity profiles through the centerline ($x=0$) of the cylinders are show in Fig. \ref{Figure:ShadowgraphAmplitude}(f).
+The mild negative meniscus ($\varphi_c=135^\circ)$ does in fact slightly illuminate the shadowed region more than flat meniscus, but not to the same degree as its complimentary positive meniscus ($\varphi_c=45^\circ$) or the extreme negative menisci.
+While refractive phenomena may be usually thought of in the context of the ray optics regime ($X\gg1$), it is additionally observed at moderate scattering size parameters in which simulations of simple coatings can lead to qualitatively similar wavefields as those observed in our experiments (see Supplemental Material \cite{supp}).
+As the wavefronts appear to bend around to behind the object, the menisci must be slowing down the propagation in their region of influence.

-The narrowing of the shadowed region, additional intensity lobes, and lensing phenomena observed indicate that on average, the menisci slow down the capillary waves in this region, increasingly so with extreme contact angles.
-Of specific note, a noticeable asymmetry in behavior is observed between complimentary positive and negative menisci.
-We liken this overall observed behavior as a capillary analogue to gravity dominated ocean waves being lensed by sloping beaches.